 You’ll also want to be sure to vacuum all floors and upholstery (and immediately dispose of the vacuum cleaner bag), wash all bedding in hot water, and consider removing pet food bowls, bird feeders, garbage cans, and any other sources of food from your yard so as to not attract wildlife who can re-infect your pet.

 Believe it or not, even the most gentle formulations of dish soap have proven to be very effective at exterminating fleas.
 The dish soap breaks down the flea’s exoskeleton and kills them within minutes, even after it’s been diluted in water.
 Simply wet your cat’s coat—a spray bottle will do the trick— and gently lather the dish soap into his or her fur (focusing on areas that fleas tend to hide) before rinsing.

 To use dish soap to trap and kill fleas that have made your home their permanent residence, you can try filling a shallow dish with warm, soapy water and placing it close to a source of light.
 They’ll be drawn towards the light and drown in the liquid.

 Lavender and Chamomile

-A gentle way to soothe your pet’s skin—and maybe even help him or her take a little cat nap—lavender is actually a powerful, fast-acting agent against fleas.
+A gentle way to soothe your pet’s skin—and maybe even help the cat take a little nap—lavender is actually a powerful, fast-acting agent against fleas.
 In fact, some studies have shown that formulas containing diluted lavender were just as effective at killing fleas as commercial chemical sprays.
 To put lavender to good use in your home, let fresh lavender steep in water overnight before straining the liquid and spraying it onto your cat’s coat (no need to rinse).

 Another compound that’s known for soothing the skin, loose chamomile tea can also be used to attack fleas on your feline friend.
 Simply steep the tea and, after it’s fully cooled, apply the liquid to your cat’s coat.
 You can repeat both treatments daily for as long as needed.